aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

 ### Create a Cluster

 Create a cluster with `eksctl`.
-The [example configuration](eks-config.yaml) file specifies a basic cluster (name, region), an IAM role for Karpenter to use, and two fargate profiles.
+The [example configuration](eks-config.yaml) file specifies a basic cluster (name, region), and an IAM role for Karpenter to use.

 ```bash
 ## This command won't work until a release after v0.2.8 is released